blinkist/timezone-teleporter/README.md

 Add some privacy to your users location data!

-Oceans transforms your coordinates into random points on the ocean while staying in the same UTC timezone.
+Oceans transforms your coordinates into locations on the ocean while staying in the same UTC timezone and keeping the same UTC time offset ([UTC time offsets](https://en.wikipedia.org/wiki/List_of_UTC_time_offsets).

 * Uses the gem [timezone](https://github.com/panthomakos/timezone) for timezone lookup.